nnmfnwl7/dxmakerbot/README.md

 Flag                  | Description
 ----------------------|------------
+--sellstart           | size of first order or random from range sellstart and sellend (default=0.001) --sellstartmin        | minimum acceptable size of first order.
+If this is configured and there is not enough balance to create first order at <sellstart> size, order will be created at maximum possible size between <sellstart> and <sellstartmin>. (default=0 disabled)
---sellstart           | size of first order or random from range sellstart and sellend (default=0.001) --sellend             | size of last order or random from range sellstart and sellend  (default=0.001) --sellrandom          | orders size will be random number between sellstart and sellend, otherwise orders size sequence starting by sellstart amount and ending with sellend amount
+--sellend             | size of last order or random from range sellstart and sellend  (default=0.001) --sellendmin          | minimum acceptable size of last order.
+If this is configured and there is not enough balance to create last order at <sellend> size, order will be created at maximum possible size between <sellend> and <sellendmin>. (default=0 disabled)
+--sellrandom          | orders size will be random number between sellstart and sellend, otherwise orders size sequence starting by sellstart amount and ending with sellend amount
 --slidestart          | price of first order will be equal to slidestart * price source quote(default=1.01 means +1%) --slideend            | price of last order will be equal to slideend * price source quote(default=1.021 means +2.1%)